Adopt A Guinea Pig Terms And Conditions

 Please give careful consideration to adopting the guinea pig if any member of the family has asthma or an allergy.

-Be prepared to provide a run for the guinea pig, during the warmer months, as piggies enjoy grazing.
-Ensure that there is a covered end to the run, to shade in the sun, and preferably a floored nest box in case of showers.
+You can provide a run for the guinea pigs for some time out during the warmer months, as piggies enjoy grazing.
 Please ensure the hutch and run are secure against foxes and other predators.
 Introduce the piggies gradually to the grass, short visits outdoors at first and building up slowly.

 Guinea pigs should not be housed with rabbits, due to different dietary needs and potential injury.
-However, guinea pigs do prefer to live with a companion and our piggies are to be adopted in bonded pairs wherever possible.
+We will not rehome guinea pigs to live with rabbits.
+However, guinea pigs do prefer to live with a companion and our piggies are to be adopted in bonded pairs.

 Milhaven guinea pigs will not be adopted out for breeding purposes.
 There are hundreds of piggies abandoned every year without adding to the population.